jaydenaung/K8s-SAProbe/README.md

 > Note: ALWAYS encrypt your `etcd` to avoid exposure like this!

-And if you see the probe script discover and expose secrets when it shouldn't, that means you have excessive permission issues with the roles that are attached to service accounts!
+This probe script is designed to find both **Secrets** and **ConfigMaps**.
+And if you see the script discover and expose secrets when it shouldn't, that means you have excessive permission issues with the roles that are attached to service accounts!
 Time to tighten RBAC and encrypt `etcd`!